Focused Ultrasound Therapy

 In the case of opioid abuse, the goal is to decrease the patients' cravings for the drug.
 Though still in the early stages of development, for certain patients, these techniques have potential to provide a noninvasive, and more effective, treatment for addiction.
 Please see “Addiction, Other” for additional work using focused ultrasound on other addictions.

-A clinical trial is ongoing at West Virginia University using focused ultrasound to modulate the impulses that stimulate desire.
+A clinical trial at West Virginia University using focused ultrasound to modulate the impulses that stimulate desire for opioids has been completed.

 Regulatory Approval and Reimbursement